 Commentary: The failed history of nullification

-This article first appeared in the St. Louis Beacon, Sept.
-4, 2013 - Politics changes less than we might think.
+This article originally appeared in the St. Louis Beacon: Politics changes less than we might think.
 Similar patterns reappear in U.S. history.

 Today we have a tea party movement that has gained considerable leverage among Republicans.
 Its message is simplistic: less government, particularly at the federal level; no tax increases; pro-life; pro-gun.